ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/typedoc/modules/api_endpoints_DecodeWMI.md

 Ƭ **DecodeWMIResults**: `Object`

-Objects found in the NhtsaResponse 'Results' array of DecodeWMI endpoint
+Objects found in the `Results` array of `DecodeWMI` endpoint response.

-**`Alias`**

-DecodeWMIResults

 #### Type declaration